Learning How to Promote Your Autoresponder

 • Video – Whether it’s instructional, informative, or entertaining, it doesn’t matter.

-Of course, it’s all fine and dandy to have a great freebie for your autoresponder – you still must sell it.
+Of course, having a great freebie for your autoresponder is fine and dandy – you still must sell it.

 How to Sell Your Autoresponder